 Beth B. @ Ozark Ramblings — Nature Study in Winter — That’s for the Birds

-I’m not saying I won’t do it.
-I mean it’s a great time to study birds.
-I’m going to focus in on two special birds for whom winter is prime time viewing season.
+In this article I’m going to focus in on two special birds for whom winter is prime time viewing season.

 Tere Scott @ Teachable Scotts Tots Homeschool — Ice Fossils in Your Own Back Yard